-After clause 11.18, insert:
+After rule 11.20, insert:

-11.X Rules consequent on making of National Electricity Amendment (NEM Reliability Settings: Information Safety Net and Directions) Rule 2008
+11.21 Rules consequential on the making of the National Electricity Amendment (NEM Reliability Settings: Information Safety Net and Directions) Rule 2008 No. 6

-11.X.1 Definitions
+11.21.1 Definitions

-In this rule 11.X:
+In this rule 11.21:

-Amending Rule means the National Electricity Amendment (NEM Reliability Settings: Information Safety Net and Directions) Rule 2008 commencement date means the date the Amending Rule commences operation.
+Amending Rule means the National Electricity Amendment (NEM Reliability Settings: Information Safety Net and Directions) Rule 2008 No. 6.

+Commencement date means the date the Amending Rule commences operation.

-11.X.2 EAAP guidelines
+11.21.2 EAAP guidelines

-All actions taken by NEMMCO prior to the commencement date in anticipation of the commencement date for the purposes of preparing and publishing the first EAAP guidelines as required by clause 3.7B(q) are taken to satisfy the equivalent actions required for EAAP guidelines under rule 3.7B.
+All actions taken by NEMMCO prior to the commencement date in anticipation of the commencement date for the purposes of preparing and publishing the first EAAP guidelines as required by clause 3.7C(p) are taken to satisfy the equivalent actions required for EAAP guidelines under rule 3.7C.

-11.X.3 NEMMCO procedures for exercising RERT
+11.21.3 NEMMCO procedures for exercising RERT

-All actions taken by NEMMCO prior to the commencement date in anticipation of the commencement date for the purposes of developing and publishing the procedures for the exercise of the RERT as required by clause 3.20.8(e) are taken to satisfy the equivalent actions required for the procedures under clause 3.20.8.
+- (a) All actions taken by NEMMCO prior to the commencement date in anticipation of the commencement date for the purposes of developing and publishing the procedures for the exercise of the RERT as required by clause 3.20.7(e) are taken to satisfy the equivalent actions required for the procedures under clause 3.20.7. - (b) NEMMCO may develop, publish, and may amend from time to time, interim procedures for the exercise of the RERT under rule 3.20 at any time before it publishes the first procedures for that purpose as required by clause 3.20.7(e).
+For these purposes: